Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: An Application to Conditional Independence Testing

-which is zero under $\mathds{H}_0$.
-In our high-frequency framework we can estimate the single integrated covariances via the approaches considered in the preceding sections.
+which is zero under $\mathds{H}_0$.\\ In our high-frequency framework we can estimate the single integrated (co-)volatilities via the approaches considered in the preceding sections.
 The vital point is to deduce the asymptotic distribution of the estimated version

-where $\widehat{[\,\cdot\,]}_T^n$ stands for one of the aforementioned estimators satisfying \eqref{mclt} whichever model fits the data best.
+where $\widehat{[\,\cdot\,]}_T^{(multi)}$ stands for one of the aforementioned estimators \eqref{ms} or \eqref{gms}.
 This test statistic, though based on the simple function $g(x,y,u,v)=xy-uv$, is more complex to analyze than linear combinations, since we face products of our estimators.
-In lieu of determining the distribution of the test statistic directly, we find help in the asymptotic covariance structure provided in this paper and the $\Delta$-method for stable convergence.
-Here, the methodology is similar to the prominent propagation of error concept from experimental science.
+Therefore, the asymptotic law of \eqref{teststatistic} is not directly obtained from Theorem \ref{procovms} or Theorem \ref{procovgms}, respectively.
+In lieu of determining the distribution of the test statistic, we apply the $\Delta$-method for stable convergence.
+Here, the methodology is similar to the prominent propagation of error concept from experimental science based on a simple Taylor expansion.
 For each quadratic covariation, the estimation error gets small for large $n$ and hence we can profit when we taylor the underlying function $g$.
 Indeed, this will give us the leading term of the variance of $\hat{\mathfrak{T}}_n$:

-The asymptotic variance of the test statistic is random as we are familiar with from the usual mixed normal limits in this field.
-It is a linear combination of the unknown covariations we estimate and the asymptotic covariances which are the topic of this article and can be estimated consistently as found in Proposition \ref{covest}.
+The asymptotic variance of the test statistic is random as a linear combination of the unknown quadratic (co-)variations and entries of the asymptotic variance-covariance matrix.
+We have consistently estimated the latter in Proposition \ref{covest}.
+Denote by $\AVAR(U)$ and $\Acov(U,V)$ in the sequel asymptotic variances and covariances of one-dimensional random variables $U,V$.
 An elementary calculation yields